18Jun2026

 Peter Spuhler · Founder of Stadler Rail

-When Peter Spuhler took over Stadler Rail in 1989, the company had just 18 employees.
-Over the following decades, he grew it into a global rail vehicle manufacturer with over 12,000 staff.
-Beyond Stadler, PCS Holding brings together his other business interests, including Aebi Schmidt and a stake in Rieter, with a consistent focus on Swiss industrial companies, engineering platforms, and European infrastructure.
+When Peter Spuhler took over Stadler Rail in 1989, the company had just 18 staff.
+Over the following decades, therefore, he grew it into a global rail-vehicle maker with more than 12,000 employees.
+Beyond Stadler, moreover, PCS Holding brings together his other interests, including Aebi Schmidt and a stake in Rieter.
+As a result, it keeps a clear focus on Swiss industry and European infrastructure.

 Industry Infrastructure Engineering